mircealungu/Polite/README.md

 Polite Smalltalk
 ================

-Polite Smalltalk is Smalltalk with sentences!
+Polite Smalltalk is (going to be very soon) a Smalltalk with sentences!
 See more at: http://scg.unibe.ch/research/Polite

 Installation